MaTb3a/CambioML_computer_use_backend/README.md

 - `GET /sessions` – list all sessions.
 - `POST /sessions/{session_id}/messages` – add a message to a session.
 - `GET /sessions/{session_id}/messages` – retrieve all messages for a session.
+- `GET /sessions/{session_id}/vnc` – obtain a VNC URL for the session.

 The project also includes a simple WebSocket echo endpoint at `/ws`.

+## Using with Anthropic Quickstarts

+This backend can be paired with the [Anthropic Quickstarts Computer Use Demo](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo).
+Run this API server and then start the quickstart front end.
+The front end will communicate with the endpoints above and use `/sessions/{id}/vnc` to retrieve the VNC connection URL.